Zovi343/E2E_Testing_with_Puppeteer_Article/Article.md

 4. Also some knowledge of HTML and CSS may come in handy

 So let me first say few words about testing in general.
 Testing is crucial part of every software development process.
-It prevents regression and overall speed up development process.
+It can drastically reduce the cost of your project and can increase productivity of your team.
 There are basically three main types of tests:

 * [Unit testing](https://smartbear.com/learn/automated-testing/what-is-unit-testing/) – With unit tests we are testing small isolated pieces of our code.